peterdsharpe/AeroSandbox/README.md

 ### Citation & Commercial Use

-If you find AeroSandbox useful in a research publication, please cite one of the following publications:
+If you find AeroSandbox useful in your research, please cite the following publications:

 [The author's PhD thesis](./tutorial/sharpe-pds-phd-AeroAstro-2024-thesis.pdf):